 You can also visit many other attractions we’ll detail in this guide.
 However, trekking the Tongariro Crossing or Northern Circuit is very dangerous at this time of year, as these are difficult hikes that shouldn’t be undertaken when there’s snow or ice on the ground.

-It’s best to stick to the park’s alpine attractions during the winter, and come back in the summer for the adventurous hikes!
+It’s best to stick to the park’s alpine attractions during the winter in New Zealand, and come back in the summer for the adventurous hikes!
 Trust me, Tongariro National Park is definitely beautiful enough to merit visiting twice.

 Related read: Spending time on the South Island in the colder months?
 I love all the epic winter activities in Queenstown!